eduvpn/documentation/INSTALL_UPDATES.md

-# Updating
+# Install Updates

-This document will explain how to update your VPN server and how to keep it up to date.
+This document will explain how to update your VPN server(s) and how to keep them up to date.

 # Single Server Setup